 The state Department of Transportation announced Tuesday the temporary closure of the Keller Ferry.

 Two Twisp men have been arrested on suspicion of first-degree arson for allegedly starting a back fire on Benson Creek Road within the Carlton Complex fire area.

 Gov. Jay Inslee is appealing a presidential decision to deny assistance to individuals impacted by the Carlton Complex fire.

 The state Department of Natural Resources is expanding the current statewide burn ban to cover all outdoor burning on department-protected lands.

 A community meeting is planned at 7 tonight, Monday, at the Keller Community Center, 11669 state Highway 21, about the Devil’s Elbow Fire on the Colville Indian Reservation.

 A fire recovery workshop is planned for 9 a.m. to noon Saturday, Aug.
 16, at Pateros City Hall, 113 Lakeshore Drive.

 A community meeting is planned for 7 p.m.
 Friday at the Methow Valley Community Center, 201 Methow Valley Highway, to update people on the Carlton Complex, Little Bridge Creek and Upper Falls fires.

-The Okanogan County Public Utility District will be energizing the Twisp substation today.
+Mutual aid crews assisting the Okanogan County Public Utility District with repairs from Carlton Complex fires will be leaving the area today.